TalariaSoftware/ncmanager-help/board/board-action-certification.md

 by the City Clerk,
 it must be signed
 and dated
-by two people,
+by two people
 authorized to sign
 for the neighborhood council.

 For financial matters,
 the only authorized signers
-are the treasurer,
+are the treasurer
 and the second signers
 elected by the board.